evnik/XcodeRN/Xcode12Beta3.md

     **Workaround**: Disable automatic screenshots in your scheme or test plan.

+*   Building Mac Catalyst apps for Macs with Apple silicon fails when Code Coverage is enabled.
+(65003639)

+*   iOS unit tests fail to launch on Apple silicon if the test target’s Host Application setting is set to None.
+(65309328)

+    **Workaround**: Set the host application to an iOS application target.

 #### Deprecations

 *   Xcode now supports debugging apps and running tests on iOS devices running iOS 9.0 and above.
 (59561001)

+## Updates in Xcode 12 beta 2

 ### General